Burmese Ghouls: History

+2016-2018

+Foundation and earliest achievements

-The Burmese Ghouls was founded with the name Team Accident 2 in 2016 by ICE ICE and PVNDV with the members of Kid, Ace, and Fox.
+Burmese Ghouls was founded with the name Team Accident 2 in 2016 by ICE ICE and PVNDV with the members of Kid, Ace, and Fox.
 Their first game contest was Huawei Nova Championship 2017.
 Before the contest, Kid and Fox left and Ardam and Blank joined the team as new members and competed in the Zurich competition.
 They competed under the name Ghouls.
-Not long after, they changed their team name to Burmese Ghouls.
+Not long after, they changed their team's name to Burmese Ghouls.
 Burmese Ghouls was the team chosen to represent Myanmar at the MSC 2018 in Singapore, but unfortunately, they only advanced to the group stage.
 Then, the team won the Huawei Nova Championship 2018.

-During MPL Season 1, CG-0 joined as a stand-in.
+During MPL Myanmar Season 1, CG-0 joined as a stand-in.
 After competing in MPL Myanmar Season 1, Blank left the team and Ruby DD joined.

+The team started to operate officially under Burmese Ghouls Esports as of 2018.

+2019

+Achievements

-After winning 1st runner up in MPL Season 2, Ardam left and Maybe joined the team.
+After winning 1st runner up in MPL Myanmar Season 2, Ardam left and Maybe joined the team.
 Then the team represented Myanmar at the MSC 2019 together with Team Resolution (RSO, currently known as Yangon Galacticos YG) but unplaced, and Kid returns to the team.